This article explains how to reset or Powerwash your Chromebook. We will also explain different types of resets and how and when to use them.

 Yes, as long as you back up your local files, you should be good.
 Anything you saved on your Google account will come back when you log in again after the reset.

 This article assumes that you have backed up anything that you have stored on your Chromebook.

-You will need to back up contents in the Downloads folder.
-These files and folders are stored locally on your Chromebook's SSD and will be erased with Powerwash and Recovery (two types of resets that we will discuss in detail).
+You will need to back up the contents in the Downloads folder.
+These files and folders are stored locally on your Chromebook’s SSD and will be erased with Powerwash and Recovery (two types of resets that we will discuss in detail).